uncle-betty/satarash/README.md

 In other words, bugs in Sataraš may make it reject a valid LRAT proof, but won't ever make it accept an invalid LRAT proof.

+In LRAT proofs, the clauses of a formula are identified by unbounded numeric indices.
+Sataraš represents these indices as fixed-length bit vectors, i.e., in binary form, and keeps the clauses in a trie.
+The length of the bit vectors is given by `bitsᶜ` in `Checker.agda`.
+By default, `bitsᶜ` is 24, which is good for proofs with up to ~16.8 million clauses.
+If necessary, it can be increased.

+When a proof step deletes a clause from the CNF, Sataraš records its index, so that it can be reused when subsequent proof steps add new clauses to the CNF.
+So, when the LRAT proof simply assigns a new index to an added clause, Sataraš reuses an old index, if available.
+This leads to a discrepancy in indices between the LRAT proof and Sataraš's internal representation and we need a mapping to bridge this discrepancy.
+This mapping is a `Translator` (in `Parser.agda`).
+Indices of deleted clauses are collected for future reuse in a `Recycler` (also in `Parser.agda`).
+The idea is to be economic about indices as they aren't unbounded in Sataraš.
+This allows for a lower `bitsᶜ` and thus for quicker trie lookups.
+This tweak is the only major deviation from the verification algorithm in the above paper.

 Let's take a look at the `mul_com.v` example in the `test` subdirectory to see how things fit together.
 The file contains the Verilog description of a combinational circuit (= a Boolean formula) that outputs (= evaluates to)